 What is ZMA?

 ZMA, or Zinc Magnesium Aspartate, is a supplement made up of two minerals (zinc and magnesium) and vitamin B6.
 All three components play important roles in metabolism and other functions in the body.
-Research has shown that athletes and those who exercise regularly can have lower levels of zinc and magnesium, leading to the use of ZMA as a training supplement.1
+Research has shown that athletes and those who exercise regularly can have lower levels of zinc and magnesium, this has meant that ZMA has become a pretty popular training supplement.1

 Zinc is an essential trace element that our body uses in various enzymes and processes throughout the body.
 Specifically, it plays many roles in the metabolism of macronutrients (carbs, fat, and protein), cell replication, protein synthesis, growth, and wound healing.1,3